Focal-JMLab: Automotive partnerships

 In 2016 and 2017, Focal collaborated with several French car manufacturers to equip production vehicles.
-First vehicle Peugeot 3008 SUV, 5008 SUV,508 and SUV 2008 then DS7 Crossback and DS3 Crossback by DS Automobiles and finally the rebirth of the Alpine brand with the A110.
+The first vehicles were the Peugeot 3008 SUV, 5008 SUV,508 and SUV 2008, followed by the DS7 Crossback and DS3 Crossback by DS Automobiles.

+Focal also participated in the rebirth of the Alpine brand with the A110.

-Focal also participates in several concept cars of these brands such as E-Tense, X E-Tense, E-Legend, etc.
+Focal was also involved in the development of several concept cars for these brands such as the E-Tense X E-Tense and E-Legend.

+Focal has also partnered with manufacturers Opel and Rimac to provide audio for their vehicles.

 Tournaire

-For the launch of its first high-end Made in France headphones, Focal introduced a piece of collection in collaboration with Tournaire jeweler.
-The Utopia headphones have been customized with the mark of the Trilogy, the symbol of Tournaire jewelers.
-They are made of 18-karat gold mounted with diamonds.
-Available in 8 pieces only.
+Focal launched its first high-end, made-in-France headphones, collaborating with Tournaire jewelers to create a collector's piece.
+The Utopia headphones are customized with the Trilogy mark, the symbol of Tournaire jewelers, and are made of 18-karat gold and mounted with diamonds.
+Only 8 pieces are available.

 Ubisoft

-In September 2017, Focal signed a partnership with Ubisoft, French video games publisher.
-For the release of Assassin's Creed Origins game, Focal launched 2 headphones in limited editions: Listen Wireless and Utopia by Tournaire.
+In September 2017, Focal signed a partnership with Ubisoft, a French video game publisher.
+For the release of Assassin's Creed Origins game, Focal launched two limited edition headphones: Listen Wireless and Utopia by Tournaire.

+Théâtre Antique d'Orange

+In 2023, Focal partnered with the Théâtre Antique d'Orange for the Odyssée Sonore show.
+The Bathys wireless noise-cancelling headphones are available to the public during this sound and light show.

+Artistic Palace

+The Artistic Palace complex in Paris is dedicated to musical and audiovisual creation.
+They chose Focal to equip their 11 recording studios with professional monitors and headphones.

 Figures

-Focal-JMlab's turnover for 2016 was €53 million, 70% of which came from exports.
+Focal-JMlab's turnover for 2016 was €53 million, 80% of which came from exports.

 Distribution of turnover per continent in 2012: